 Figure 2.
 Definition sketch of tidal river

 Figure 3.
-CST model results plotted against TELEMAC results for the Yangtze estuary using parameters derived from hydraulic geometry (see Tables 2 and 3)
+CST model results plotted against TELEMAC results for the Yangtze estuary using parameters derived from hydraulic geometry (see Tables 2 and 3).
+Black points are the field measured data.

 Figure 4.
 The tidally averaged hydraulic profile (a, b, c, d) and the decomposed mechanical energy (e, f, g, h) and total energy (i, j, k, l) from both river and tide along the Yangtze estuary

 Figure 5.
-The distribution of flooded (positive values) and ebbed (negative values) discharge volume (a) and mechanical energy (b) along the Yangtze estuary for different fresh water discharge conditions.
+The distribution of flood (positive values) and ebb (negative values) discharge volume (a) and mechanical energy (b) along the Yangtze estuary for different fresh water discharge conditions.

 Figure 6.
 The distribution (A) and ratio (B) of flood and ebb tidal mechanical energy under different fluvial discharges.
 The ebb tidal mechanical energy is derived by subtracting a constant river kinetic energy flux (0.5ρTqrur2) from the total ebb mechanical energy flux (Fme).
 The black points compare the flood tidal mechanical energy for the wet season case, with the ebb tidal mechanical energy for the no runoff case.